 Effects of Recanting

 In many cases, enough independent evidence will exist to proceed with the prosecution of the defendant, even without the victim's cooperation.
 Prosecutors often expect domestic violence victims will recant their statements, with some even adopting strategies that are more like homicide cases, where they assume there will be no victim to testify.

 Unfortunately, it's not always possible to proceed with domestic violence cases when the victims change their stories.
 In these situations, a crime goes unpunished and a victim usually remains at risk of future domestic violence.

 If you are a victim of domestic violence, don't let yourself get pressured into recanting your statements.
 If you need help, contact local support groups or the National Domestic Violence Hotline.
 Agencies like these are committed to keeping domestic violence victims safe.

-Get a Free Initial Evaluation of Your Domestic Abuse Case
+Get Legal Help with Your Domestic Abuse Case

-Domestic abuse leaves physical, emotional, and mental scars on its victims and is rightly treated as a serious crime.
+Domestic abuse leaves physical and emotional scars on its victims and is rightly treated as a serious crime.
 As with any crime, reliable victim testimony is absolutely critical for prosecutors.
-If you have any questions about a domestic abuse case, whether it's about a recanting witness or domestic violence in general, it's a good idea to contact a family law attorney conduct an initial evaluation of your legal situation for free.
+If you have any questions about a domestic abuse case, whether it's about a recanting witness or domestic violence in general, it's a good idea to contact a family law attorney near you.